-a) The training network shall provide access to clinical expertise in respiratory medicine, neurology, clinical psychology, psychiatry and cardiology within the network centres.
-The trainee should have the opportunity to participate in multidisciplinary clinics and/or meetings relevant to the practice of sleep medicine.
+- a) The training network shall provide access to clinical expertise in paediatric respiratory medicine, neurology, neonatology, psychology, psychiatry, developmental paediatrics and cardiology within the network centres.
+The trainee should have the opportunity to participate in multidisciplinary clinics and/or meetings.
 This will provide the trainee with the opportunity to develop skills in relevant aspects of these specialties through interactions relating to patient care.
+Where possible, the network should provide access to clinical expertise in obesity and pharmacology. - b) The training network shall have access to ear, nose and throat surgery, orthopaedic surgery and craniofacial surgery (where available) within the network centres and trainees should be involved in aspects of these disciplines as they pertain to the management of sleep disorders. - c) The training network shall have access to acute respiratory high acuity care, either through the provision of a high dependency unit within the network or through close liaison with an intensive care unit within the network centres.
+The trainee shall receive significant exposure to the interface between the intensive care and non-invasive management of acute ventilatory failure together with the ambulatory management of chronic ventilatory failure using nocturnal NIV.

-- b) The training network shall have access to ear, nose and throat surgery, and dentistry (where available) within the network centres, and trainees be involved in aspects of these disciplines as they pertain to the management of sleep disorders. - c) The training network shall have access to acute respiratory high acuity care, either through the provision of a respiratory high dependency unit within the network or through close liaison with an intensive care unit within the network centres.
-The trainee shall receive significant exposure to the interface between the intensive care and non-invasive management of acute ventilatory failure together with the ambulatory management of chronic ventilatory failure using nocturnal NIV. - d) The training network shall have access to complex respiratory function testing in an accredited laboratory, arterial blood gas analysis, neurophysiology EEG and EMG testing and radiology services including upper airway CT scanning. - e) It is desirable that appropriate multidisciplinary clinics or meetings shall be run in conjunction with specialists from one or more of the following relevant disciplines, including psychology, neurology, psychiatry and ENT/oromaxillary facial surgery.
+- d) The training network shall have access to complex respiratory function testing in an accredited laboratory, neurophysiology EEG and EMG testing and radiology services including upper airway CT scanning. - e) It is desirable that appropriate multidisciplinary clinics shall be run in conjunction with specialists from one or more of the following relevant disciplines, including psychology, neurology, psychiatry and ENT/oromaxillary facial surgery.